|Front Office Biographies|

-Tom Harris enters his 20th year with the Arizona Diamondbacks in 2014 and his eighth as the organization's Executive Vice President & Chief Financial Officer.
+Tom Harris is in his 21st year with the Arizona Diamondbacks in 2015 and his ninth as the organization's Executive Vice President & Chief Financial Officer.

 Harris oversees all general accounting, finance, stadium operations, risk management and administrative activities and ensures operations are in accordance with ownership goals and objectives.
 Harris was promoted to his current position in October 2006 after serving as Senior Vice President, Finance since May 2005.

 The Winslow, Ariz., native played a key role in the opening of the D-backs' Spring Training home, Salt River Fields at Talking Stick, as well as the 2011 Major League Baseball All-Star Game held at Chase Field.
-Under Harris' guidance, through equity and debt restructures, the team has eliminated more than $180 million of debt in the last nine years.
+Under Harris' guidance, through equity and debt restructures, the team has eliminated more than $200 million of debt in the last 10 years.

-Harris is past Chairman and current board member for Special Olympics Arizona, the American Heart Association, a member of the finance committee for the Southwest Autism Research & Resource Center, a board member for the Arizona Diamondbacks Foundation, a member of the Thunderbirds and was inducted into the ASU School of Business Hall of Fame in 2005.
+Harris is past Chairman and current board member for Special Olympics Arizona, a board member of the Southwest Autism Research & Resource Center, a board member for the Arizona Diamondbacks Foundation, a member of the Thunderbirds and was inducted into the ASU School of Business Hall of Fame in 2005.

 close window print window